herlesupreeth/OAI-Controller/README.md

-# OpenAirInterface Controller implementation using C
+# OpenAirInterface Controller implementation using C language

 Rough implementation of controller to obtain mac stats from Openairinterface ENB agent